ClickHouse/clickhouse-js/CONTRIBUTING.md

 ### Tooling

-We use [Jasmine](https://jasmine.github.io/index.html) as a test runner.
+We use [Jasmine](https://jasmine.github.io/index.html) as a test runner, as it is compatible with both Node.js and Web (Karma) clients tests.

+Karma is to be replaced, see [#183](https://github.com/ClickHouse/clickhouse-js/issues/183), which might allow us to use different test framework.

-### Type check and linting
+### Type checking and linting

+Both checks can be run manually:

 ```bash
 npm run typecheck
 npm run lint:fix
 ```

-We use [Husky](https://typicode.github.io/husky) for pre-commit hooks, so it will be executed before every commit.
+However, usually, it is enough to rely on Husky Git hooks.

 ### Running unit tests